 6. Slide Down the Water Slide at Kanata Leisure Centre

-Sure it's no giant water park, but kids love the 2 storey water slide, wave pool, whirl pool, and playing in the water at Kanata Leisure Centre.
+Sure, it's no giant water park, but kids love the two-storey water slide, wave pool, and whirl pool, and they love playing in the water at Kanata Leisure Centre.
 Plus it's only $3.75 per person when you go as a family!

-It's about a 1 hour drive, but well worth it!
+It's about a one-hour drive, but well worth it!
 Starting February 17th they will be open daily for their Winter Magic & Maple Harvest Season.
-At Fulton's you can enjoy outdoor winter activities, access to three beautiful trails, learning about maple production, sleigh rides, the pancake house, the maple shoppe, and special events!
+At Fulton's you can enjoy outdoor winter activities and access to three beautiful trails, learn about maple production, go on sleigh rides, eat at the pancake house, browse the maple shoppe, and take part in other special events!
 Some activities have a fee, but there's also plenty to do without spending any money as admission and parking are free.

 The Ottawa Farmers’ Market is the only year-round, producer-only farmers’ market in Ottawa.
-This means that every vendor at our market grows, makes, and bakes everything that they offer from within 100 kms of the City of Ottawa.
+This means that every vendor at the market grows, makes, and bakes everything that they offer from within 100 kilometres of the City of Ottawa.
 Switch up your routine and get some groceries from the market to make an experience out of it for the family!

 Get cultured and visit the always free OAG!
 The Ottawa Art Gallery fosters connections between artists and the diverse members of our broader community.
-They have new exhibits often, so even if you've been in the past there's always new and changing things to see.
+They have new exhibits often, so even if you've been in the past, there are always new and changing things to see.

 A fun time for the whole family.
-Shiverfest is on Friday and Saturday January 25th-26th and promised skating, magic, sleigh rides, free hot chocolate and Timbits, and more free family entertainment!
+Shiverfest is on Friday and Saturday January 24 and 25.
+There will be skating, magic shows, sleigh rides, free hot chocolate and Timbits, and more free family entertainment!
 There's also a pancake breakfast and chili cook-off to enjoy.

-The Worlds largest Ice Dragon Boat Festival is taking place on the Rideau canal skateway February 8th-9th!
-The boats get equipped with skate-like blades and competitors propel themselves along the course using spiked ice-picks.
-The festival is a world class celebration that offers free concerts, family fun, all aged activities, traditional aboriginal dancers and traditional Chinese lion dancers.
+The world's largest Ice Dragon Boat Festival is taking place on the Rideau canal skateway February 7–8!
+The boats get equipped with skate-like blades, and competitors propel themselves along the course using spiked ice-picks.
+The festival is a world-class celebration that offers free concerts, family fun, all aged activities, traditional aboriginal dancers, and traditional Chinese lion dancers.